-- Answers to Frequently Asked Questions
+Frequently Asked Questions

 Who will pay for my medical treatment?

-There are several possible ways for a victim of a pedestrian accident to pay for the medical treatment related to injuries sustained in a pedestrian accident.
+There are several ways for pedestrian accident victims to pay for medical treatment for their injuries.
 These include:

-- MedPay: Often times, a person’s own auto insurance policy or the auto insurance policy of the person who caused the accident may have “MedPay” coverage which allows for a pre-determined amount of money to be available for the treatment of injuries sustained in the accident.
-This coverage is usually available immediately after the accident and does not apply based on the fault of the respective parties.
+MedPay: In some cases, your car insurance policy or that of whoever caused the accident may have MedPay coverage, which may include a predetermined amount for the treatment of injuries.
+This coverage is usually available immediately after the pedestrian accident and does not apply based on the fault of the respective parties.

-What if I don’t fully recover from my injuries?
+What if I don’t recover fully from my injuries?

 Can I be compensated for the time I miss from work?

-What if I can’t return to work?
+What if I cannot return to work?

-Will I be compensated for the pain I suffered?
+Will I be compensated for the pain?

 Should I deal directly with the insurance company?